 During the following year, he participated to various conferences, workshops and seminars about Imaginative Psychotherapies held by very well-known experts.
 We count among them a workshop led by the Professor Claudio Widmann and organized by IPA, Institute of Applied Psychology of Turin (Italy) founded and managed by the Italian psychotherapist Alessandro Lombardo.

-After this experience, Fernando Fracassi elaborated a new system to manage Stress diseases through Relaxation and Imagery using original Healing Music performed live on various flutes such as Creative Music and Drama Improvisation based on the Konstantin Sergeievich Stanislavski System for Actors with the integration of Alexander Technique exercises and Music.
+After this experience, Fernando Fracassi elaborated a new system to manage Stress diseases through Relaxation and Imagery using original Healing Music performed live on various flutes and electronics such as Creative Music and Drama Improvisation based on the Konstantin Sergeievich Stanislavski System for Actors with the integration of Alexander Technique exercises and Music.

-Currently, Fernando Fracassi lives in Germany and teaches mainly in this Country and online.
+Currently, Fernando Fracassi lives in Germany.
+He teaches mainly online and hold workshops and performances internationally.

 In Germany, he has his permanent residence and the headquarters of his company (Fernando Fracassi Music) such as a recording and rehearsals private studio (FFM Records) where he performs music programs with his collaborators for live performances or recording, composes his music and realizes his arrangements.

 At his residence, he also has a wide and well equipped paper and multimedia library where he spent part of his working time preparing his articles for specialized newspapers and magazines, books, methods, seminars, theatrical shows (Stories with music or original plays) and workshops.

 His work at his recording studio is mostly focused on the composition and performance of Electronic-Acoustic Music through the use of a complex electronic equipment in combination with several musical instruments belonging to its private collection and consisting in ancients and modern recorders, flutes and piccolos such as ethnic or amplified flutes and piccolos.